 The judgment of the UK Supreme Court in R (Miller) v Secretary of State for Exiting the European Union — in which legal capacity of the Government to trigger the UK's withdrawal from the EU under Article 50 of the Treaty on European Union was tested — is of fundamental legal, constitutional and political signiﬁcance.
 The Supreme Court’s judgment discussed the relative powers of Parliament and the Government, the relationship between Westminster and the devolved legislatures, and the extent to which the UK’s membership of the EU had changed the UK constitution, both prior to and even after departure.
 It also provided further evidence of the emerging role of the UK’s Supreme Court as a constitutional court, despite the lack of a codiﬁed constitution in the UK.

 This collection of essays, edited by Mark Elliott, Alison Young and Jack Williams, critically evaluates the decision in Miller, providing a detailed analysis of the reasoning in the judgment and its longer-term consequences for the UK constitution through the period of Brexit and beyond.
 The case is used as a lens through which to evaluate the modern UK constitution and its potential future evolution.
 Whatever form Brexit may eventually take, the impact that EU membership and the triggering of Brexit has already had on the UK’s constitutional settlement is profound.
 The book will be of great value to anyone interested in the effect of the Miller case and Brexit on the UK’s constitution.

-The UK Constitution After Miller: Brexit and Beyond will be published by Hart Publishing in 2018.
+The UK Constitution After Miller: Brexit and Beyond was published by Hart Publishing in 2018.
 Further information about the book can be found on the Hart Publishing website.